 Now that I am back in the US, refreshed and revitalized, I am hopeful that leaders will begin to create organizational cultures that center wellness—especially as the delta variant is raging and hospitalization rates among children and adolescents are escalating.

 In addition, I hope that organizational leaders will center antiracism as a key value in their workplaces.
 My month-long retreat helped me better understand the “inclusion tax”—the cost of our inclusion in White spaces—and how important it is to eliminate it.
 Catalyst has a host of antiracist resources on its website.
 Check them out for suggestions on how to create more inclusive work environments.

-Samantha E. Erskine, PhD is a research fellow on Catalyst’s gender, race, ethnicity, and culture team.
-Samantha focuses her research on the emotions and practices of Whiteness, patriarchy, and antiracist feminist leadership.
+Samantha E. Erskine, PhD was a research fellow on Catalyst’s gender, race, ethnicity, and culture team.
+Samantha focused her research on the emotions and practices of Whiteness, patriarchy, and antiracist feminist leadership.
 She has published on White allyship, resilience, and flourishing/thriving in the workplace.
 Samantha has a PhD in organizational…